Introduction to the scientific study of human behavior.

 The systematic analysis of interpersonal relationships is used to teach the skills and attitudes necessary for relationship development, maintenance, and repair.
 The acquisition of effective relationship skills and the communications styles that support them throughout various types of developmental stages and situations in modern life, will be emphasized.

 Open to all students who meet the following requirements.
 Provides academic credit for on-the-job learning experience.
 Learning experiences will be specified in a learning contract.
 Grade and amount of credit will be determined by the department.
-Limited to two credit hours per semester and four credit hours counted toward the psychology major and minor from the following courses: Psych 2890, 4890, 4380 and 4390.
+Limited to two credit hours per semester and four credit hours counted toward the psychology major and minor from the following courses: PSY 2890, 4890, 4380 and 4390.
 Federal regulations restrict all Cooperative Work Experience to no more than six semester hours.
 Must be employed in a position that uses psychological training.
 By prior permission of instructor only.
-Prerequisite: Psych SS1010.
+Prerequisite: PSY SS1010.
 May be repeated for up to four semester hours.

 Principles and theories of physiological, psychological, emotional, cognitive, personality and social child development and parent-child relations and developmental problems.